Skip to main content

 Motion Diagrams

 A motion diagram visually represents the position of an object at successive time intervals.
 Each point on the diagram indicates the object's location at a specific moment, allowing for the analysis of its motion.
-In this case, the bowling ball's transition from rolling up an incline to moving on a level surface can be illustrated to show changes in position and direction.
+In this case, the bowling ball's motion will be depicted as it rolls up the incline and transitions onto a level surface, illustrating changes in speed and direction.

 Recommended video: